taylalm/Spam-Review-Detection-with-BERT/README.md

 # SpamVis - A Visual Interactive System for Spam Review Detection

 SpamVis is an interactive tool that combines several machine learning and deep learning models with real-time data visualization to tackle the growing issue of spam reviews.
-SpamVis is designed to enable users to detect and analyze fake reviews across industries like e-commerce, food & beverage, hospitality, etc.
+SpamVis is designed to enable users to detect and analyze fake reviews across industries like e-commerce, food & beverage, hospitality, etc. The live version of the dashboard can be found here: https://spamvis-hjie7rngi9gqnwfgzuv9hy.streamlit.app/

 ## Features